Living Yoga Wisdom

 Year long weekly exploration of The Bhagavad Gita with guest Greeshma Karoth

 During our time together, we will unravel the wisdom of yoga philosophy and mythology through the practice itself.
-There may be discussions around these themes as a way to lay a foundation, however the wisdom comes to life not through knowledge but through experience.
-Major themes from the traditional texts such as the Hatha Yoga Pradipika, Siva Sutras, The Gita, the Yoga Sutras and the Epics will be offered.
+There may be discussions around these themes as a way to lay a foundation, however the wisdom comes to life not through intellect but through experience.
+Major themes from the traditional texts such as the Hatha Yoga Pradipika, Siva Sutras, The Bhagavad Gita, the Yoga Sutras and the Epics will be offered.

 Example of our program

-Yoga related book recommendations for March, April & May
+3 Yoga related book recommendations for March, April & May

-New moon journal prompts for March, April & May
+3 New moon journal prompts for March, April & May

-Monthly gathering in March, April & May for 1 hour each to commit to reading, journaling, practicing
+Online monthly gathering in March, April & May for 1 hour each to commit to reading, journaling, practicing

 If you are intrigued by this program, please fill in the form below to receive our info pack.